nuoxoxo/advent-of-code-2O23/README.md

 |||`edgecase 2` identical nums in 3x3
 2   | String segment    | Should've used defaultdict
 1   | Number words      | Get number words

+> [thread]: Also skoh, with the other problems you could create a map of the problem and then use that map to solve the problem.
+Here it's so big that you have to compare distances, instead of checking if the map at certain coordinates contains a certain character.
+This is what makes it harder - _Adringar 15/12/22_

 &#8203;